-Another example is the UNCHR-UNICEF-UNFCCC partnership addressing the climate-migration nexus in accordance to normative guidance by the International Organization for Migration (IMOM).
+Another example is the UNCHR-UNICEF-UNFCCC partnership addressing the climate-migration nexus in accordance to normative guidance by the International Organization for Migration (IOM).
 This partnership focuses on migration by looking at climate as one of the main root causes.
 It combines the overarching knowledge and expertise of UNFCCC in climate change and its implications, with humanitarian know-how from UNCHR, and development and communication resources by UNICEF focusing on the most vulnerable migrants.
 It is a successful partnership because it effectively allows for the integration of environmental sustainability into solving the specific humanitarian issue of forced migration.
+Furthermore, The International Organization for Migration (IOM) and the United Nations Framework Convention on Climate Change (UNFCCC) have a successful partnership to implement the migration-related goals of the Paris Agreement and the implementation of the workplan of the Executive Committee of the Warsaw International Mechanism under the UNFCCC.

-UN Water, UN Oceans, and Sustainable Energy 4 All, are further examples of UN system collaboration on crosscutting issues.
-The nexus approach has proven to be prevalent in successful partnerships, where two agencies find common ground for collaboration at the intersection of diverse and specific expertise or focus, see tables 2.5 and 2.6.
+UN Water, UN Oceans, and Sustainable Energy for All, are further examples of UN system collaboration on crosscutting issues.
+The nexus approach has proven to be prevalent in successful partnerships, where two agencies find common ground for collaboration at the intersection of diverse and specific expertise or focus, see Section 2.5 and Section 2.6.
 For this approach to be implemented, there first needs to be a disposition to recognize agency-inherent limitations and the proper identification of know-how across the UN system.
 Here knowledge management and mapping are key areas where the UN system can vastly improve.
 As can be observed across the analysis of this report, there is also a clear understanding about the challenge that is for Member Agencies to implement SDGs on their own.
 Furthermore, there is also an understanding that partnerships and collaboration, as opposed to competition and overlapping, are not a zero-sum game.
 On the contrary, a more relevant theory would be the theory of specialization where Member Agencies, working together, can benefit from each other's respective specialized know-how and capabilities in order to increase productivity and impact of outcomes and avoid duplication.

 The strategic importance and challenge of successfully mainstreaming the normative and programmatic work of each Member Agency into national plans and strategies for the successful implementation of Agenda 2030 and the SDGs has also fostered multi-stakeholder partnerships and collaboration.
 The mainstreaming of the environmental dimension of the 2030 Agenda has been repeatedly identified as a key performance indicator to the work of the UN system and as one of the biggest challenges according to the SWFS survey.
 Mainstreaming environmental sustainability however does not appear to be a straight forward exercise, but rather a very intricate business.
-Flexible bottom-up approaches, respecting country sovereignty in determining policy priorities and UN agency actions have guiding UN system's support for Member States in the implementation of the 2030 Agenda.
+Flexible bottom-up approaches, respecting country sovereignty in determining policy priorities and UN agency actions have guided UN system's support for Member States in the implementation of the 2030 Agenda.
 It has also been underscored, that for the successful implementation of the SDGs, all stakeholders would need to do their share, and UN agencies seem to be living up to the challenge.
 In this sense, Member Agencies have reported broad partnerships which also include civil society, academia, and the private sector.
 This is not to say that there are no gaps, or areas where efficiency and effectiveness can be improved, but rather that there are positive indications that the UN system is moving in the right direction when it comes to delivering on the environment.